 Our product mix is heavily weighted toward sales of anhydrous ammonia, UAN and ammonium sulfate.
-Ammonia and UAN, produced at our East Dubuque facility, are applied mostly to corn and sold to customers within the Mid Corn Belt region of the United States.
-Ammonium sulfate, produced at our Pasadena facility, is applied to a variety of crops including soybeans, wheat, corn, potatoes, cotton, canola and alfalfa.
-We sell ammonium sulfate across the U.S. and Brazil.
+Ammonia and UAN, produced at our East Dubuque Facility, are applied mostly to corn and sold to customers within the Mid Corn Belt region of the United States.
+Ammonium sulfate, produced at our Pasadena Facility, is applied to a variety of crops including soybeans, wheat, corn, potatoes, cotton, canola and alfalfa.
+We sell ammonium sulfate across the U.S. and internationally.

 East Dubuque Facility